manuelbb-upb/MorbitWrapper/README.md

 Note that the only difference is, that `Δ_0` is the inital trust region radius in Python because it is easier to type.

 ## Basic usage
-Refer to the examples subfolder for more involved examples.
+See the examples subfolder for more involved examples.
 ```python
 import MorbitWrapper as mw